MicrosoftDocs/azure-media-services/media-services/latest/streaming-locator-list-content-keys-how-to.md

 ---
 title: List the content keys of a streaming locator
-description: This article shows how to show the details of a streaming locator.
+description: This article shows how to list the content keys of a streaming locator.
 services: media-services
 author: IngridAtMicrosoft
 manager: femila